Grafton (ship): Invercauld

 The wreck of Grafton occurred four months before the wreck of Invercauld.
 Both vessels had survivors on the Auckland Islands at the same time but at different ends of the main island.
 The two groups of survivors were unaware of each other's existence until the Flying Scud visited to pick up the last two of the Grafton castaways.
 Smoke from a fire was spotted but not investigated.

 When Flying Scud visited Erebus Cove the crew found the body of a man lying beside the ruins of a house.
 The man had been dead for some time.
 The house was one of the Enderby Settlement buildings but the identity of the body was a mystery (the corpse was the 2nd mate of the Invercauld, James Mahoney).
-A roofing slate beside the man had some illegible writing on it.
+A roofing slate beside the man had some mostly illegible writing on it, (Musgrave "- a slate on which were scratched some hieroglyphical zig-zags, perhaps written by the poor fellow when dying, but of which we could decipher nothing further than the Christian name James".
 One foot was bound with woollen rags and the implication was that he starved after no longer being able to fend for himself.

 The differences in the two castaway groups' survival rates can be put down to the Grafton group, led by Captain Musgrave, being better resourced and organised.
 They retrieved larger stocks of food, a dinghy with which to travel around the coast, a gun to shoot birds and seals and also had a wreck from which to salvage useful material.
 The Invercauld group had none of these advantages.